Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 The female’s eyes misted over and she pounded a fist on his chest.
 “You had better come back,” she said.

 “Right!”
 Suhel said as she turned to the other Werelupes.
 “You heard him!
 Let’s get a move on!”
 She began ushering them back into the tunnel.
-At the entrance, she stopped and cast one last glance over her shoulder at Isengrim.
-Hyren couldn’t tell if the look in her eyes was sadness or worry or desperation.
+At the entrance, she stopped and cast one last long glance over her shoulder at Isengrim.

 “This isn’t easy for her,” Isengrim muttered as he settled back down on Gwyneth and extended his arms to take Terra.

 Hyren gave her back, mostly because his own arms were aching.
 After everything that had gone on tonight, he wanted to crash into the nearest available bed and sleep for a week.
-“Why?” he couldn’t help but ask as he turned back around.
+But not until his family was safe—his remaining family, anyway.
+“Why?” he couldn’t help but ask.

 “She doesn’t like moving.”
 Isengrim’s voice carried a tone of bitterness.
 “None of us do.”

-“Well, sorry,” Hyren grumbled.
-“At least it wasn’t our fault this time.”
+“At least it wasn’t our fault this time,” Hyren grumbled.

 No comments: